RockitBootcamp/Phoenix/Orientation.md

 ## Daily Schedule

 - Class starts at 9am and ends at 5pm
-- The room is officially unlocked at 8am but if you ask the security guard they will open it up early for you
+- The room is officially unlocked at 8am but if you ask the security guard, they will open it up early for you
 - Don't be late to class
 - Our best students have historically always showed up early and stayed late
 - Every day is broken down into four quarters